GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 URL contains `PATTERN`.
 This can be useful to replicate only to a previously down node, which has been brought back online.

+`--remote <REMOTE>`
+: Replicate only to the destination whose remote name exactly matches `REMOTE`.
+May be specified multiple times to target several remotes.
+Remote names correspond to the `[remote "name"]` sections in `replication.config`.

 EXAMPLES
 --------
 Replicate every project, to every configured remote: